vc1492a/PyNomaly/readme.md

 scores = m.local_outlier_probabilities
 print(scores)
 ```

+The benefits of using parallelism will vary depending on the CPU architecture (number of cores,
+clock speed, etc.) and the shape of the data processed (number of observations
+and features).
+In some cases, it may be best to use Numba to compile LoOP without
+parallelization.
+Additionally, parallelization only applies to calculation of
+distances between observations and thus will not be applied when supplying a
+distance matrix from outside PyNomaly (more details below).

 You may also choose to print progress bars _with our without_ the use of numba
 by passing `progress_bar=True` to the `LocalOutlierProbability()` method as above.